zxk688/LuoJiaChangeDetection/README.md

-# Unified Model Zoo for Remote Sensing Change Detection
+# Unified Multi-Framework Model Zoo for Remote Sensing Change Detection

 We are happy to announce that we are going to release a **unified model zoo** for **remote sensing change detection**.